bfi-prog-notes/bfi-prog-notes.github.io/_posts/2021-06-06-my-name-is-pauli-murray.md.md

-<![endif]-->
+---
+layout: post
+title: My Name Is Pauli MUrray
+published: true
+date: 2021-06-06
+readtime: true
+categories: ['SHEFFIELD DOC/FEST 2021']
+tags: [Documentary]
+metadata: 'USA, 2021, 91 mins<br> Directors: Julie Cohen, Betsy West'
+pdf: '2021-06-06-my-name-is-pauli-murray.pdf'
+---
 _+ Pre-recorded Q&A_

 Pauli Murray knew intimately what it meant to live a life that was out of sync – when even language wasn’t sufficient to define or describe a journey.

 Lawyer, professor, poet, and Episcopal priest, Murray was an iconoclast who pushed against the limits – both the conventional and strict legislation and the narrow thinking around issues of race and gender equity.
 The struggle wasn’t abstract: Murray’s own life – as an African American intellectual whose gender identity felt fluid – personified it.

 A visionary, Pauli understood that the same arguments employed to assail Jim Crow laws and other forms of racial discrimination could be made to attack gender inequity – and, consequently, these pivotal insights became a professional signature.
 Confidante to Eleanor Roosevelt and inspiration to Justice Ruth Bader Ginsburg (who cites Murray in her first Supreme Court brief regarding the Equal Protection Clause), Pauli frequently stood in close proximity to power.
-Yet the story of Pauli’s ground-breaking activism and influential legacy has largely been untold**.**
+Yet the story of Pauli’s ground-breaking activism and influential legacy has largely been untold.

 Directed by Julie Cohen and Betsy West, _My Name is Pauli Murray_ pulls back that veil.
 This new documentary vividly maps Pauli’s journey – from a segregated childhood in North Carolina to integrating classrooms, courtrooms and conferences to sit alongside with the world's most influential powerbrokers.
 Pauli’s course was not unencumbered nor unchallenged, yet Pauli used the barriers to inform the work, sharpen the arguments and steel convictions.